yoji0806/paper_scraper/potentialBug.md

 ## dealing with DOI(Digital Object Identifier)

 We replace slash mark(/) with underscore(_) in DOI because of DB issues.
-This could be a bug, when unsrescoe is included in a new journal's DOI name.
+This could be a bug, when slash mark(/) is included in a new journal's DOI name.